-The Department of History offers MA and PhD programs that prepare students for careers in teaching, in historical research, and in archives, historical agencies, museums, libraries and government.
-The Department offers a wide array of geographically, chronologically and thematically defined courses.
+The Department of History offers master's programs that prepare students for careers in teaching, in historical research, and in archives, historical agencies, museums, libraries and government.

-- A general degree in History;
+- A general master's degree in History;

 The Department also participates in the interdisciplinary master’s and doctoral programs in Urban Studies.
 For more information, see Urban Studies.